Jcrdnr/CATHEDRAL/README.md

 # CATHEDRAL
-***CATHEDRAL is a python-based script designed to compare candidates generated from different annotation and classify according to pre-established confidence levels strategies.***
+***CATHEDRAL is a python-based script designed to compare candidates generated from different annotation tools and to classify them according to pre-established confidence levels strategies.***

 ## Installation
 Pre-requisite :